 We need to load 100MB of data in the form of DNA symbols onto the device per second.
 Each symbol is 8 nucleotides long, with 2 bits per nucleotide, so each symbol represents 16 bits or 2 bytes of information.
 Therefore, to meet our target write speed, we must load 50 million symbols, each in a separate droplet, onto the DMFB every second.
 Using milliseconds as our unit of time, we must load 50,000 symbols per millisecond.
 We must also load linkers and different chemical reagents.
-Loading and moving so
+Loading and moving so many droplets is a demanding task - one that requires mature DMF technology.
+To achieve our target write speed, we estimate that the DMF device must have the following parameters:

-¶ A megabyte is 106 bytes.
+[¶]A megabyte is 106 bytes.
 A byte is 8 bits of data.

-- 1. A grid size of 100,000 by 100,000 electrodes so 10 billion electrodes. - 2.
-Droplet reservoirs or sinks at all four edges so 400,000 total. || - 3.
-The ability to load droplets onto the device at a rate of 5kHz so a new droplet loaded every 1/5,000-th of a second, or 200 μ s.
+- A grid size of 100,000 by 100,000 electrodes so 10 billion electrodes. - 2.
+Droplet reservoirs or sinks at all four edges so 400,000 total. - 3.
+The ability to load droplets onto the device at a rate of 5 kHz so a new droplet loaded every 1/5,000-th of a second, or $200~\mu s$.
 Also, the ability to move droplets from electrode to electrode across the device at the same rate. - 4.
 Handling of droplets that are on the order of a femtoliter in volume.